 FYI: The U.S. Consumer Product Safety Commission has a number of suggestions on how to create a safer living space for older adults.

-Life Alert and Philips Lifeline offer basic plans for around the house and on-the-go protection.
-However, It is important to consider additional specific needs when choosing a medical alert system, as some other companies offer services that cater to conditions such as disability or Alzheimer’s and dementia.
+Life Alert and Lifeline offer basic plans for around the house and on-the-go protection.
+However, It is important to consider additional specific needs when choosing a medical alert system, as some other companies offer services that cater to conditions such as medical alerts for disabilities or medical alerts for Alzheimer’s and dementia.